aws-samples/aws-amplify-example-recipe-app-react-native/README.md

 The repo is divided into a number of different branches, each branch is an episode of the Developers Let's Build series on Building a Mobile Application.

-You can view the full series at https://summit-emea.virtual.awsevents.com/track_builders_zone_en/210384263/Let%27s+Build+Series
+You can view the full series at https://aws.amazon.com/developer/learning/lets-build-mobile/
-Note: This series was part of EMEA AWS Summit 2021 - so to view you will need to register.

 Branch Structure: